 Arnie the talking doughnut convinces Mr. Bing that not all doughnuts are meant to be eaten.

-Describes how a teacher named Miss Chew encouraged individuality, and accepted learning differences, and helped a young student with academic difficulties get extra time to take tests and permission to be in advanced art classes.
-Inspired by the author's memories of her art teacher.
+Inspired by the author's memories of her art teacher, this story describes how a teacher named Miss Chew encouraged individuality, and accepted learning differences, and helped a young student with academic difficulties get extra time to take tests and permission to be in advanced art classes.

 As best friends Mole and Mouse try to solve the problem of Mole's moth-eaten clothes, they also find new uses for old things.